INCITS Mission Statement

 How can I obtain standards and standards-related information?

 How do I get in touch with INCITS?

-We are available by phone, email and/or physical mail:
+We are available by phone and email:

 INCITS was founded in 1961 as Accredited Standards Committee, X3 Information Processing Systems.
 INCITS is accreditation by the American National Standards Institute (ANSI).